 "The point is that the merpeople in the Black lake are holding hostages for each champion," she whispered.
 "You'll have one hour to swim to their village and rescue the girls."

 Harry's jaw dropped.
 His mind raced, looking for a solution to the problem.
-"The bubble-head charm," he muttered with relief a few seconds later.
+"The bubble-head charm," he muttered with relief, a few seconds later.

-"Then I suggest you go back to the common room to get more appropriate attire before the task."
+"Then I suggest you go back to the common room to get more appropriate attire, before the task."

-"Thanks," he said and hurried back to the Gryffindor table, grabbing a slice of toast and gulping down some pumpkin juice.
+"Thanks," he replied and hurried back to the Gryffindor table, grabbing a slice of toast and gulping down some pumpkin juice.
 He then took all the shortcuts he knew to get to Gryffindor tower so he could put on a pair of swimming trunks and a sleeveless t-shirt.
 He decided to put his wand holster on his right leg.
-He was very glad that he'd been able to use the pool at Potter Manor for the last few years so he could properly swim, and also that he hadn't needed glasses since he'd corrected his vision.
+He was very glad that he'd been able to use the pool at Potter Manor for the last few years, so he could properly swim, and also that he hadn't needed glasses since he'd corrected his vision.
 He put a school robe on over his other clothes and hurried down to the lake, knowing that the task was about to begin.

 He arrived at the lake to find the other two champions there already.
-Krum said, "At least they are only making you rescue two hostages and not going back into the lake a second time."
+Krum commented, "At least they are only making you rescue two hostages and not going back into the lake a second time."

-"Yeah," he agreed before Bagman announced that it was time to begin.
+"Yeah," he agreed, before Bagman announced that it was time to begin.

 Harry shed his robe as he stepped out of his shoes.
 He then grabbed his wand and performed the bubble-head charm, creating a bubble of air around his face.
 He put the wand back in its holster and dove into the water, noticing that Fleur had done the same thing, but Krum was already gone.